 1. Salts and Their Reactions a Class-Book of Practical Chemistry, D. Leonard, Forgotten Books.
 A Systematic Qualitative Chemical Analysis a Theoretical and Practical Study of Analytical Reactions of the More, Common Ions of Inorganic Substances, Forgotten Books.

-- 3. Salt Analysis Chart by Sibaji Sarkar. - 4.
-Physical Chemistry Laboratory Manual An Interdisciplinary Approach 1 Edition by A. Anand, R. Kumari, 1st Ed.
+3. Salt Analysis Chart by Sibaji Sarkar.

+4. Physical Chemistry Laboratory Manual - An Interdisciplinary Approach 1 Edition by A. Anand, R. Kumari, 1st Ed.
 Dreamtech Press

-Sr. No. On completing the course, the students will be able to: CO1 Learn the preparation of organic compounds, their purifications and run TLC.
-CO2 Determine the physical constants like Melting point and boiling point.
-CO3 Understand different purification techniques in organic chemistry like recrystallization.
-CO4 Become aware of safety techniques and handling of chemicals.
-CO5 Understand how to carry out different types of volumetric titrations.
+S. No. On completing the course, CO1 They will learn the Preparation of organic compounds, their purifications and run TLC.
+CO2 Students will determine the physical constants like Melting point, Boiling point.
+CO3 They will understand different purification techniques in organic chemistry like recrystallization.
+CO4 Student will be made aware of safety techniques and handling of chemicals.
+CO5 They will Understand how to carry out different types of volumetric titrations.

 B. Sc.
-(Medical & Non-Medical) CHEMISTRY Semester-IV INORGANIC CHEMISTRY-III
+(Medical & Non-Medical) CHEMISTRY Semester-IV CHE 241A INORGANIC CHEMISTRY-III